Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 * **Depth Offset** moves the outline inwards or outwards an object.
 * **Camera Distance Impact** **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.

-Please remember that in addition to this shader Flat Kit has also a global *Outline Image Effect* applied per Forward Renderer (in URP) and per camera (in Built-In RP).
+Please remember that in addition to this shader Flat Kit has also a global *Outline image effect* applied per Renderer (in URP) and per camera (in Built-In RP).
-In the [Outline Image Effect](/image-effects/#outline-image-effect) chapter in this manual you can find some useful specific and general info.
+In the [Outline Image Effect](/outline/) chapter in this manual you can find some useful specific and general info.
+{: .notice--info}

 Sometimes it is useful to manipulate the normals of your model in order to force the shader to render outlines where it wouldn't do so otherwise.
-More on this is covered in [Outline Image Effect](/image-effects/#outline-image-effect) chapter.
+More on this is covered in [Outline Image Effect](/outline/) chapter.
 But here's one thing you can try without using 3d editor software.
 Among the other parameters of the import settings of the model, there is a section where is it possible to change the angle detection threshold for normals smoothing.
 It may come handy in adding or removing some of the outlines where they wouldn't appear normally.
 Also, slight adjustments to these parameters may resolve some of the visual issues such as outline gaps on the edges.
 If you have such breaks in the outline, for instance, try tweaking these controls (but remember to backup the project first, it's always a good idea to backup things.
 In fact, if you are working on something, do it now).

 So, here is one of the ways to get rid of the outline gaps.